erdavids/Applitools-Hackathon-2019/Applitools/README.md

 # Visual Approach w/ Applitools and Cypress

 This was the fun approach.
 I removed the majority of the functional testing logic and relied on Cypress primarily for navigation.
 Applitools is used to compare screenshots from version 2 of the app against baseline images from version 1.
 You will quickly see how powerful Applitools can be and the relief it can provide.
-A true combination of the functional tests from Cypress along with the visual tests from Applitools would result in a new level of testing reliability.
+A true combination of the functional tests from Cypress along with the visual tests from Applitools would result in a new level of testing excellence.

 ## Running the Tests